gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 }
 ```

 The `ProductRepositoryTest` also used another method called `findById(String id)` that should return a Product.
-The implementation of that method using the `JdbcTemplate` and `RowMapper` looks like this (click to add it):
-The `ProductRepositoryTest` also used another method called `findById(String id)` that should return a Product.
 The implementation of that method using the `JdbcTemplate` and `RowMapper` looks like this (copy and paste the following code under the comment `//TODO: Create a method for returning one product`):

 ```java